September 27, 2024

 Fred Moufang at his home in Spotsylvania County with his new hat.

-Margarida pointed out my prosthetic leg to him, a limb I lost to my war.
-I can’t be certain what I saw in his eyes, but I think it was interest, and perhaps a kind of knowing.
+Margarida pointed out my prosthetic leg to him.
+The terrorist attacks of Sept.
+11, 2001, had been my generation’s watershed moment; I enlisted in the Marines with several friends after high school graduation.
+During a deployment to Iraq, I experienced a catastrophic injury that cost me my leg.
+I can’t be certain what I saw in Fred’s eyes when he noticed my missing leg, but I think it was interest, and perhaps a kind of knowing.
 This was a Marine who’d served during the Battle of Okinawa, a three-month fight that cost America the lives of 12,000 of its young men.

 We gave him a hat like the one I wore.
 A nurse placed it on his head, and after she’d taken it off and set it on a chair next to him, he asked for it again.
 Margarida held his hand.

 We owe everything to Fred and to those like him.
-The Greatest Generation stood tall in front of the rise of tyranny and oppression.
+The Greatest Generation stood tall before the rise of tyranny and oppression.
 They protected our parents’ generation so they could provide us with the life we lead now.
 They saved the world, really.
-We will forever stand in the shadow of their greatness, and I can only hope we made them proud.

 In our final minutes together, I felt the time and space between Fred’s war and mine fall away.
 We were two Marines sitting next to each other who needed no words.

-Chris Bowers is a retired Marine and program manager for Leashes of Valor.
+Chris Bowers is a retired Marine and director of development for Leashes of Valor.